flamewing/ultra-dma-queue/README.md

 * 94(20/2) cycles if the queue was full (DMA discarded);
 * 230(38/11) otherwise (DMA queued).

-This block can be replaced by the macro as follows:
+The macro can replace this block as follows:

 ```68k
 	QueueStaticDMA Chunk_Table+$7C00,tiles_to_bytes(8),tiles_to_bytes(ArtTile_ArtUnc_HTZClouds)
 ```
 (note that the length is no longer divided by 2).
-This dumps an optimized version of the DMA queuing function in-place, so there is no register assignments, no function call and no return.
+This dumps an optimized version of the DMA queuing function in-place, so there are no register assignments, no function call and no return.
 This code runs in:
 * 32(7/0) cycles if queue is full (DMA discarded);
 * 122(21/8) cycles otherwise (DMA queued).

-So it is clear that using the macro represents enormous savings when possible, especially when compared to the stock versions of the DMA queue function.
+It is clear, then, that using the macro represents enormous savings when possible, especially when compared to the stock versions of the DMA queue function.
 It does come at a cost: the macro is 20 words long, versus 9 words for the original code.

 If the caller uses a `jmp` instead of a `jsr`, the savings are smaller: `jmp` is 8(1/0) cycles faster than `jsr`, and you need to add an `rts` after the QueueStaticDMA macro (an additional 16(4/0) cycles).